Duh (album)

-Duh is the debut full-length album released by the punk rock band Lagwagon.
+Duh is the debut full-length album released by American punk rock band Lagwagon.

 Production and marketing

 Duh was recorded in January 1992 at Westbeach Recorders with producer Fat Mike.
 Frontman Joey Cape on the recording:

 Reception

 Duh was released in October 1992 and became one of Fat Wreck Chords' highest selling releases.
 Although it did not enter any charts, Duh has been regarded by some critics as one of the most influential punk rock albums released in the 90s.

 Duh was re-released in 2007 as a limited repressing of 524 copies on purple vinyl.